 So, I keep telling you it will save you some money and now I bet you want to know how much.
 Has it really paid off for us to DIY this project up until now?
 The answer is quite shocking!
 Installing engineered hardwood can range anywhere from $3.00 to $6.00 per square foot.
 This depends on the complexity of the layout, type of hardwood flooring, and your location.
 Another big factor is whether or not there is existing flooring to remove.

 Considering we did not have any existing flooring and we had a clean slate our price was a little cheaper.
 We are paying on the low end at around $3.00 per square foot to have our engineered hardwood installed.
 For us, we had around 3,000 sq ft.
 It took the installers around 5 days of work to install and cost us around $9,000 dollars.

 As you can see, that would have been a pretty big savings to do it ourselves.
 However, this time around it didn’t make sense.
+Our schedule did not allow and we couldn’t take on anything else at the time.
 Depending on your budget and schedule, you have to decide which is more important to you: time or money?